hinnenk2/professional-README-generator/output/README.md

 ## Installation
 To install the required dependencies, run the following:
 `
-npm i
+npm i inquirer@8.2.4
 `

 ## Usage
+After installing the required dependencies, initiate the application with:
 This repo is just a demo.

 ## License
 This repository is operating under the MIT license.

 ## Contributing
-This repo is just a demo and therefore does not accept contributions.
+This repo is just a demo.

 ## Tests
 For running tests, enter the following: